byterubpay/byterub-site/_posts/2018-03-31-logs-for-the-Community-meeting-held-on-2018-03-31.md

 **\<sgp\_>** The RIAT team would like to discuss the status of their projects for the year.
 **\<ErCiccione>** thank you sgp\_
 **\<rehrar>** RIAT?
-**\<parasew[m]>** The ByteRub Workgroup at RIAT has been working since 2017, we organised community workshops in dec 2017 and also hosted the team of the monero hardware wallet in vienna.
+**\<parasew[m]>** The ByteRub Workgroup at RIAT has been working since 2017, we organised community workshops in dec 2017 and also hosted the team of the byterub hardware wallet in vienna.
 We are mixed from ByteRub Austria meetup and have connections to other meetups as well.
 A meetup in Hongkong is currently also discussed.
 **\<sgp\_>** rehrar https://riat.at/
 **\<parasew[m]>** Some involved people are around here in the irc i guess, @m2049r, @nevvton\_, FreeAsInFreedom (txmr) and ofc others (you know who you are) :)
 **\<msvb-lab>** Hong Kong.